-Taking the time to create an engaging Instagram feed aesthetic is one of the most effective ways to persuade someone to follow your business's Instagram account, or peruse your posts.
-You only have one chance to make a good first impression -- similar to the importance of creating a well-designed website, its critical you put effort into your Instagram feed.
+Taking the time to create an engaging Instagram feed aesthetic is one of the most effective ways to persuade someone to follow your business's Instagram account or peruse your posts.
+You only have one chance to make a good first impression — so it's critical that you put effort into your Instagram feed.

-Since it's often easiest to learn by example, we've cultivated a list of 12 stunning Instagram themes to inspire your own feed's transformation.
-Beware, these feeds are so desirable, you'll have a hard time choosing just one.
+We know you enjoy learning by example, so we've compiled the answers to all of these questions in a list of stunning Instagram themes.
+We hope these inspire your own feed's transformation.
+But beware, these feeds are so desirable, you'll have a hard time choosing just one.

 - Black and White

 - Two Colors

 - Unique Angles

 If you aren’t set on one specific Instagram theme, consider the transition theme.
 With this aesthetic, you can experiment with merging colors every couple of images.
 For example, you could start with a black theme and include beige accents in every image.
 From there, gradually introduce the next color, in this case, blue.
 Eventually, you’ll find that your Instagram feed will seamlessly transition between the colors you choose which keeps things interesting without straying from a cohesive look and feel.